Hong Kong Supplementary Character Set: GCCS

+HKSCS-1999

 Subsequently, the HKSCS-1999 (HKSCS 1999 specification) was developed.
-Following its acceptance, newer revisions were released in 2001 (adding 116 new characters) and in 2004 (adding 123 new characters), totalling 4,941 characters.
 106 GCCS characters were removed in HKSCS-1999 as a result of unification, and their Big5 code points are reserved for compatibility.

 Retired "not verifiable" GCCS characters are found in UTC Sources (UTC-00877–UTC-00898), where they are sourced from Adobe-CNS1-1, an Adobe-CNS1 supplement implemented to support GCCS.

+HKSCS-2001 and HKSCS-2004

+Following the acceptance of HKSCS-1999, newer revisions were released in 2001 (adding 116 new characters) and in 2004 (adding 123 new characters), totalling 4,941 characters.

-The HKSCS is encoded in Big5 (Big5-HKSCS, big5hk) and ISO 10646 (Unicode).
-Starting from HKSCS-2004, all characters previously using the Private Use Area section of Unicode are remapped, with many of them reassigned to Extension B Block or Supplementary Ideographic Plane Compatibility Block.
-However, to preserve compatibility with programs that generated PUA code points, the allocated code points are reserved, and no new characters will be mapped to PUA.
+Starting from HKSCS-2004, all characters previously using the Private Use Area (PUA) section of Unicode (via Microsoft's mapping of the Unicode PUA over the private-use ranges of Big5) are remapped, with many of them reassigned to characters in the Supplementary Ideographic Plane, such as in the CJK Unified Ideographs Extension B or CJK Compatibility Ideographs Supplement Unicode blocks.
+However, to preserve compatibility with programs that generated PUA code points, the already-allocated code points are reserved, and no new characters will be mapped to the private use area.